-The Future of Steve Keim’s Draft Picks Within the MOJO Administration
+The future of Steve Keim’s draft picks within the MOJO administration

-Background: Arizona Cardinals general manager Monti Ossenfort watches the Cardinals’ rookie minicamp in Tempe on May 12, 2023.
-Mingson Lau/The Republic / USA TODAY NETWORK.

-After the Cardinals first preseason game of the Monti Ossenfort and Jonathan Gannon administration, it became somewhat apparent that a fair number of Steve Keim’s former draft picks could be in a heap of trouble as far as continuing their employment with the team.
+After the Cardinals first preseason game of the Monti Ossenfort and Jonathan Gannon administration, it became somewhat apparent that a fair number of former Arizona GM Steve Keim’s former draft picks could be in a heap of trouble as far as continuing their employment with the team.

 Categories for each player: